 If you already have HVAC general liability, workers’ compensation, and commercial auto, getting an umbrella policy makes sense.
 By doing so, you double, if not triple, some coverage limits for less than increasing liability on all other policies.
 While it’s possible to have an umbrella policy to cover other carrier policies, this isn’t cost-effective.
 Insurers prefer underwriting the entire risk, where the umbrella is the highest limit.

 Benefits of HVAC Insurance

-HVAC insurance is important to protect you and your business from financial loss due to either a mistake or an unexpected event out of your control.
-Most HVAC business owners will be covered by having general liability and workers compensation coverage, if you have employees.
-Those working on large projects might find others necessary to be fully protected financially.
+HVAC insurance is important to protect you and your business from financial loss due to either a mistake or an unexpected event that’s out of your control.
+Most HVAC business owners will be covered by having general liability and workers’ compensation coverage if you have employees.
+Those working on large projects might find that additional insurance is necessary to be fully protected financially.